Maintihami/ur5-pseudo-load/README.md

 3. **Connect the robot to your PC**: use an Ethernet cable.
 4. **Load the Program on Polyscope**:
 Navigate to the new_folder_2 on the Polyscope interface.
+Select the 'Go_position.urp' file and click open to load it, it will go to the initial position to mount the spine to the robot.
-Select the `spine_testing.urp` file and click open to load it.
+Select then the `spine_testing.urp` file and click open to load it.
 The robot may restart.
 Then click play from beginning Robot Program

 5. **Running the Program on PC**